muhuk/meshstats/README.md

 ![how_to_view_face_counts.png](./img/how_to_view_face_counts.png)

-Note that even if you enable Meshtats for an object, if the mesh contains too many faces (configurable in addon preferences) you won't see stats or overlays.
+Note that even if you enable Meshtats for an object, if the mesh contains too many faces (configurable in addon preferences) or modifiers that change topology are active you won't see stats or overlays.

 ### How to Display Tri & Ngon Overlays